belliriccardo/python-can-cando/README.md

 ## Extra information

-There are some inherent limitations to this device; you should really check the programmer's manual and the actual implementation of some methods, such as the `cando_transmit`'s documentation on how to use the device's internal repeat buffers; the number of such available buffers and message timing periodicity is fixed and limited.
-The implementation of `BusABC.send_periodic` is intentionally NOT overridden for this reason.
+There are some inherent limitations to this device; you should really check the programmer's guide and the actual implementation of some methods, such as the `cando_transmit`'s documentation on how to use the device's internal repeat buffers; the number of such available buffers and message timing periodicity is fixed and limited.
+The implementation of `BusABC.send_periodic` is intentionally dummy-overridden for this reason.

-Anyways, the programmer's manual and all the relative datasheets for the devices can be downloaded from [netronics' download page](https://www.cananalyser.co.uk/download.html).
+Anyways, the programmer's guide and all the relative datasheets for the devices can be downloaded from [netronics' download page](https://www.cananalyser.co.uk/download.html).

 ###### A note on bus load